Part 2 of a series on U.S. Copyright Law.

 Interestingly, you may register your work years after creation and that will not affect the fact that you created the work earlier and already own the copyright.
 Making the determination, however, of when and if to register, or even to pre-register, is fact dependent.
 To learn more about if you have a copyright and whether and when you should register, you should reach out to a knowledgeable and experienced intellectual property attorney.

-Zachary W. Lombardo, Esq., and Joseph M. Coleman, Esq., at Woodward, Pires & Lombardo have experience in copyright law matters.
+Zachary W. Lombardo, Esq. at Woodward, Pires & Lombardo has experience in copyright law matters.
 If you find yourself needing assistance in this area, please contact a lawyer knowledgeable in copyright law to discuss your matter